Empress Myeongseong: Progressives vs Conservatives

 The Progressives were founded during the late 1870s by a group of yangban who supported westernisation of Joseon.
 They wanted immediate westernisation, including a complete cessation of ties with Qing China.
-With the queen consort possibly unaware of their anti-Chinese sentiments, they were granted frequent royal audiences and meetings to discuss progressivism and nationalism.
+With the queen possibly unaware of their anti-Chinese sentiments, they were granted frequent royal audiences and meetings to discuss progressivism and nationalism.
 They advocated for educational and social reforms, including the equality of the sexes by granting women full rights.
-The queen consort was convinced at first, but she did not support their anti-Chinese stance.
-In the result, she became a proponent of the Sadae faction which was pro-China and in favour of gradual westernisation.
+The queen was convinced at first, but she did not support their anti-Chinese stance.
+In the result, she became a proponent of the Sadae faction which was pro-China and in favor of gradual westernisation.

 In 1884, the conflict between the Progressives and the Sadaes intensified.
 The Progressives, frustrated by the Sadaes and the growing influence of the Chinese, successfully conspired to secure the aid of Japanese Legation staff and troops.
 American Legation officials, in particular Naval Attaché George C. Foulk, heard about the possibility of trouble breaking out caused by the Progressives.
 This rumour reached the British who put out feelers to their various other contacts.
 All this found its way back to the chief Progressive conspirators, who, fearing their dangerous game was almost up, decided to act immediately.

 They staged a bloody palace coup on 4 December 1884 (the Gapsin Coup) on the occasion of a diplomatic dinner celebrating the opening of the new Korean postal service.
 The Progressives killed numerous high-ranking Sadaes and secured key government positions vacated by Sadaes who had fled the capital or had been killed.
-This new administration began to issue edicts in both the King and queen consort's names.
-The King and the queen consort had been kidnapped and were held prisoner by armed Japanese guards.
+This new administration began to issue edicts in both the king and queen's names.
+The king and the queen had been kidnapped and were held prisoner by armed Japanese guards.
 The new cabinet did not secure popular support despite their agenda of modernisation and planned political, economic, social, and cultural reforms.